Important information

 Stateless people cannot yet apply on this site.
 If you have been recognized as stateless, you must go directly to the prefecture near your address to apply for a residence permit.
 The documents requested are the same as the request on the internet.

-Once you are connected to your account on the Étrangers en France (ANEF) website, click on “I request or renew a residence permit” to apply for a residence permit.
+Once you are logged into your account on the Foreigners in France (ANEF) website, click on “I request or renew a residence permit” to apply for a residence permit.

 You must complete a form and send the documents.

-> Also read: the Réfugiés.info sheet “Scan a document”.
+> Also read: the Réfugiés.info “Scan a document” sheet.

-After making the request online, you automatically receive a “submission confirmation” by email which proves that you have sent your file.
-This document does not give rise to any rights, it is only proof.
+After making the request online, you will automatically receive by email a "confirmation of submission" which proves that you have sent your file.
+This document does not confer any rights, it is only a proof.

-If your file is complete and sent within the requested deadline, you will then receive a “certificate of extension of instruction” (API).
-It is a temporary residence document which proves that you have the right to be in France legally and that you can work.
-The API also allows you to access your social rights, but does not allow you to travel.
+If your file is complete and sent within the requested time frame, you will then receive a "certificate of extension of instruction" (API).
+This is a temporary residence document that proves that you have the right to be in France in a regular situation and that you can work.
+The API also allows you to open your social rights, but does not allow you to travel.
 This certificate replaces the receipt and is valid for 6 months.
-The certificate is renewable, as long as the prefecture has not rendered its decision.
+The certificate is renewable, as long as the prefecture has not made its decision.

-When the prefecture has validated your request, you finally receive a “certificate of favorable decision”, which is valid until your residence permit is available.
+When the prefecture has validated your application, you will finally receive a "certificate of favorable decision", which is valid until your residence permit is available.
 This certificate proves that you can work and authorizes you to cross the borders of the Schengen area.

 > If you would like to know more about the different types of certificates you can receive during your application, you can read this document.